top of page

 Debt

 Another important aspect to consider is the level of debt.
 It is crucial to determine whether a business has manageable debt that can be repaid within a three-year period.
 This can be calculated by dividing the total long-term debt by earnings.
-After performing this calculation for Darden Restaurants, I found that the company has 1,38 years of earnings in debt, which is well below the three-year threshold.
+After performing this calculation for Darden Restaurants, I found that the company has 2,05 years of earnings in debt, which is well below the three-year threshold.
 In fact, Darden Restaurants has not had a debt-to-earnings ratio above three years in the past decade.
+Debt levels did increase in fiscal year 2025, mainly due to the acquisition of Chuy’s.
+Even so, the current debt level remains well within a comfortable range, and the company continues to generate strong cash flows that support both reinvestment and debt repayment.
 Therefore, debt is not a concern for me when considering an investment in Darden Restaurants.

 Risks